propelorm/propelorm.github.com/documentation/cookbook/namespaces.markdown

   namespace="Foo\Bar" package="Foo.Bar">
 ```

-To avoid such repetitions, just set the `propel.namespace.autoPackage` setting to `true` in your `build.properties`:
+To avoid such repetitions, just set the `propel.generator.schema.autoPackage` setting to `true` in your configuration file:

 ```ini
 propel.namespace.autoPackage = true